goreleaser/goreleaser/www/docs/customization/build.md

 ## Import pre-built binaries

+Since GoReleaser Pro v0.179.0, it is possible to import pre-built binaries into the GoReleaser lifecycle.

+Reasons you might want to do that include:
-You may want to build your binaries in different machines due to CGO.
+- You want to build your binaries in different machines due to CGO
-Maybe you want to build them with your pre-existing `Makefile`.
+- You want to build using a pre-existing `Makefile` or other tool

-Well, since GoReleaser Pro v0.179.0, you can import those binaries into the release process!

-Example usage:
+- You want to speed up the build by running several builds in parallel in different machines

+In any case, its pretty easy to do that now:

 ```yaml
 # .goreleaser.yml